-The New Zealand Government moved New Zealand to COVID-19 Alert Level 4 on 11:59pm on Wednesday 25 March.
+New Zealand moved to Alert Level 1 at 11:59pm on Monday 8 June.
 For more information on what this means, visit the New Zealand Government’s dedicated COVID-19 website.

 Advice for New Zealanders currently overseas